balab2020/learn-programming/function.md

-# How to define function
+# function

+> A function relates an input to an output.
+A function uses given inputs with some logic and produces desired output.

-> Sum of 2 Numbers
+**Use case: Sum of 2 Numbers**

 Function which accepts two numbers as arguments and return the sum.
 ```